 Software

-This code is written in Tensorflow 1.15.0; it should also work with Tensorflow 2.
+This code is written in Tensorflow 1.15.0

 Data format

-For this tutorial we need a .txt file for train, validation and test which is formatted like the following:
+file for train, validation and test which is formatted like the following:

 {mp4 file path} {label}